Ibalong Epic: Significance

-The Ibálong is an invaluable piece of literature that marks the spontaneous record of the ancient Bicol's early struggle for principle, survival, and growth.
-It commemorates the Bicolano people's resilience against the typhoons that annually beset their region.
-It stresses the humble accomplishments and peaceful pursuits of the early Bicolanos, including the implementation of just laws.
+The Ibálong is an epic associated with the early history and traditions of the Bicol region.
+It depicts struggles involving survival, social order and community development, and includes references to natural disasters such as typhoons.
+The narrative also describes the establishment of laws and other aspects of early Bicolano society.

 Among other pursuits is the cultivation of upland and lowland crops, the construction of dwellings on tall trees, the creation of the first boat in the region, the making of utensils, tools, and wares, but most importantly, the invention of writing.
 The epic depicts the transition of the ancient Bicolanos from the hunting stage to the agricultural stage, from the nomadic state to the settled life.

 The Ibalong teaches about courage, of how a simple act can bring about positive change.
 The heroes made use of this courage to lead the community out of chaos without any regard for self-glorification.
 This gives evidence of good leadership.
 All three heroes were foreigners and not pure inhabitants of the Ibalong.
 This poses an argument that the locals had to depend on foreign abilities and leadership before they were able to obtain progress.

 Also portrayed in the epic is the concept of social class, of slaves and masters.
 However, this did not hinder the growth of the community because the classes respected each other.

 The Ibalong stresses the humble accomplishments and peaceful pursuits of the early Bicolanos.
 It is unlikely that the ancient Bicolanos had worshiped idols.
 Nothing is mentioned about gods in the epic except perhaps in passing, Onos, the god of floodwaters.

-The very survival of these pre-Hispanic legends is direct proof of the vitality of Bicol culture.
-Folk history or not, this epic is valuable for it enabled the Bicolanos of today to gain valuable insights into the misty past of their land and their ancestors.
+Folk history or not, these pre-Hispanic legends enabled the Bicolanos of today to gain valuable insights into the past of their land and their ancestors.

-The epic is celebrated through street performances and floats on Ibalong Festival in Legazpi City, Bicol region since 1992.
+The epic is celebrated through street performances and floats on Ibalong Festival in Legazpi City, Bicol region since 1991.
 This is celebrated in Legazpi City during the month of August.
 The Ibalong festival features the various characters from the epic while celebrating through song and dance.
 It is also performed in theaters like Tanghalang Pilipino's Ibalong the Musical by Rody Vera.